Arts in Education Artist Roster

 Important Note to Presenters and Artists:

-Membership on the New Hampshire Artist Roster is juried through a review process that evaluates artistic quality, professional experience, and the artist's ability to communicate with the public.
+Membership on the Arts in Education Artist Roster is juried through a review process that evaluates artistic quality, professional experience, and the artist's ability to communicate, facilitate and teach.

-The roster includes a description of the artist(s) and their work and contact information.
-We enourage organizations and schools to approach contracting an artist in the same way any other hiring decision is made and contact references provided by the artist(s).
+The Roster includes a description of the artist(s) and their work and contact information.
+We encourage organizations and schools to approach contracting an artist in the same way any other hiring decision is made and contact references provided by the artist(s).
+Please refer to our tips on How to Host an Artist Residency.

 The State Arts Council does not conduct criminal background checks on the artists on its Roster.
 However, we do require artists to submit a Disclosure Form that asks for a disclosure of criminal convictions.